Colin-b/pytest_httpx/README.md

 ### Add non 200 response

-Use `status_code` parameter to specify the HTTP status code of the response.
+Use `status_code` parameter to specify the HTTP status code (as an int) of the response.

 ```python
 import httpx